robinborth/Sketch2Shape/README.md

 ## Data Preprocessing

 In order to use the training and evaluation scripts, you need to have the data set up.
+You can download the ShapeNetV2 dataset on Huggingface [here](https://huggingface.co/datasets/ShapeNet/ShapeNetCore) (requires to get approved)).
 There are two steps that you need to follow.

 ### 1) Copy Shapenet